-The Menasha Joint School District is committed and dedicated to the task of providing the best education possible for every child in the district for as long as the student can benefit from attendance and the student's conduct is compatible with the welfare of the entire student body.
+The Menasha Joint School District is committed and dedicated to providing the best education possible for every child in the district for as long as the student can benefit from attendance.
+The student's conduct is compatible with the welfare of the entire student body.

 The right of the student to be admitted to school and to participate fully in classroom instruction and extracurricular activities shall not be abridged or impaired because of sex, race, color, religion, national origin, ancestry, creed, pregnancy, marital or parental status, sexual orientation, physical, mental, emotional or learning disability or handicap.

-Students who have been identified as having a handicap or disability, under Section 504 of the Rehabilitation Act or the Americans with Disabilities Act, shall be provided with reasonable accommodations in educational services or programs.
-Students may be considered handicapped or disabled under this policy even if they are not covered under the district's special education policies and procedures.
+Students identified as having a handicap or disability under Section 504 of the Rehabilitation Act or the Americans with Disabilities Act shall be provided with reasonable accommodations in educational services or programs.
+Students may be considered handicapped or disabled under this policy, even if not covered under the district's special education policies and procedures.